Good day there, people who want to learn how to deadlift!

-There is a saying: “The body can’t move what the hands can’t hold” and this is true in the case of keeping the weight on your hands.
+There is a saying: “The body can’t move what the hands can’t hold”.

 Your body will not put all its resources in getting the bar up if you can’t hold the weight properly.

-Start learning the proper deadlift form the right away from the start and the grip strength will catch up to your progression in lifting bigger weights – this is true if you don’t use straps.
+If you hold the bar as I explained, your grip strength will catch up to your progression in lifting bigger weights – this is true if you don’t use straps.